mediafinger/rabbitmq_presentation/README.markdown

 * other services can react to this event
 * once an event is processed, it will be deleted
 * event-sourcing describes similar functionality, but stores all events

-* event-driven contrasts with synchronous, blocking requests
+Event-driven contrasts with synchronous, blocking requests

 ### ![Cute Bunny](https://raw.githubusercontent.com/mediafinger/rabbitmq_presentation/master/assets/bunnies/headphones_bunny-john-forson-1145701-unsplash.jpg)